dzackgarza/Notes/Class_Notes/2021/Spring/HomologicalAlgebra/HomologicalAlgebra_stripped.md

 So we can convert statements about quasi-isomorphisms of complexes into exactness of a single complex.
 :::

 > We'll skip the rest, e.g. mapping cylinders which aren't used until the section on triangulated categories.
-We'll skip the section on \( \delta{\hbox{-}} \)functors, which is a slightly abstract language.
+We'll also skip the section on \( \delta{\hbox{-}} \)functors, which is a slightly abstract language.

 ## Ch.
 2: Derived Functors